 Please, someone, remind the President that that ruse didn’t work; that, rather, Saddam outfoxed London and Washington by acceding to very intrusive inspections, that they were going well (but finding no WMD) before Annan was told to withdraw the inspectors just days before the attack on Iraq.

 So the allies opted for Plan B: get the UN inspectors out of Iraq before it became still clearer that, if any WMD remained, certainly there was not enough to pose any kind of a threat.
 In other words, Plan B was war without pretense.

 It was hard to watch Kofi Annan squirm as Bush played fast and loose with history.
-And he is still doing it, without challenge from the corporate media.
+And Bush continued doing it, without challenge from the corporate media.
 To wit, at his press conference on July 12, 2007:

 Q. Mr. President, you started this war, a war of your choosing….Thousands and thousands are dead…you brought the al-Qaeda into Iraq.